shanerob1106/AI_Element_2_Suduko/README.md

-# AI_Element_2_Suduko
+# Solving a Suduko Puzzle using DFS
-SudokuGenerator
+## Teesside University - Artificial Intelligence

-Creates a unique Suduko Puzzle that the user has the choice of solving on their own or by using DFS to solve the puzzle with the total steps taken to complete the puzzle.
+Creates a **unique Suduko Puzzle** that can be completed by using a _Uniformed Search_ called **Depth-First Search**, The user can generate a single puzzle that is completed by **_DFS_** or they can enter a total amount of games they want the **AI** to solve and store data based on the total steps taken per each instance of the game.

-Inclues plain text file to track total steps taken for each of the runs.
-'DFS_Performance_Data.csv' & 'NTS_Performance_Data.csv'
+Includes **.CSV** text file to track total steps taken for each of the runs,
-Planning on adding a method to run multiple and collect a range of run data find averages, highs and lows to compare against NTS v DFS
+titled: _'DFS_Performance_Data.csv'_

-Planning on adding 'Naked Twin Stratergy' to complete puzzle...
+Exmaples of the .CSV can be seen below: